zvallarino/phase-3-active-record-costume-store-lab/README.md

 #### Models

-Like migrations, models also inherit, but they inherit from ActiveRecord::Base.
+Like migrations, models also inherit, but they inherit from `ActiveRecord::Base`.
 A simple model would look like this:

 ```ruby
 class Dog < ActiveRecord::Base